plone/plone.recipe.zeoserver/README.rst

   A custom section for the eventlog, to be able to use another event logger than ``logfile``. ``zeo-log`` is still used to set the logfile value in the runner section.

-zeo-log-level
-  Control the logging level in the eventlog.
-Defaults to ``info``.

 Authentication
 --------------